Isabella Bain MacKenzie

 (1802 - 1874)

-Janet MacKenzie was born in 1802 in Cromarty, Ross & Cromarty
+Janet MacKenzie was born in 1802 in Cromarty, Ross & Cromarty.
+She was the daughter of William MacKenzie & Grace Urquhart.

-Janet MacKenzie married William Mackay on 20 November 1819 in Cromarty, Ross & Cromarty, Scotland
+Janet MacKenzie married William Mackay on 20 November 1819 in Cromarty, Ross & Cromarty, Scotland.

-.
+Janet MacKenzie was recorded on the 1871 census in Cromarty.
 Janet McKay 69, dressmaker, born Cromarty; David McKay 6, gt grandchild, born Cromarty.

-Janet died in 1874 in Brick St, Cromarty
+Janet died in 1874 in Brick St, Cromarty.

 Children of Janet MacKenzie and William Mackay